Don Mueang district: History

 Don Mueang was once part of Bang Khen, but it became a district in its own right in 1989.
 Later in 1997, the southern part of Don Mueang was split off to establish a new district, Lak Si.

-Don Mueang was originally called "Don I Yiao" ('the unpland of hawks'), because of the upland terrain.
-The water was not flooded and teeming with wildlife including a variety of birds of prey, as well as hawk, hence the name.
-There was a number of people living in about 50 households only.
-Access to the area was only possible by railway.
+Don Mueang was originally called "Don I Yiao" ("the upland of hawks") because of its elevated terrain.
+The area did not flood and was rich in wildlife, especially birds of prey including hawks, hence the name.
+At that time, only about 50 households lived in the area, concentrated around what is now the northern end of Don Mueang International Airport; the only way to access the area was by railway.

-The new name was given by King Vajiravudh when the Royal Thai Air Force base was established there.
-When air force base and airport were established prosperity gradually entered Don Mueang respectively.
+The new name, Don Mueang, was given by King Vajiravudh (Rama VI) when a Royal Thai Air Force base was established there.
+As both the air force base and later the airport took shape, prosperity gradually came to Don Mueang.